Krsetyi/Y3_EPA_NHS-Staff-Survey_NLP-Hybrid-Workflow/schema/README.md

 ### For Developers
 - Use the schema as a label map for supervised or hybrid models
-- Validate model outputs aganst the schema to ensure consistency
+- Validate model outputs against the schema to ensure consistency
 - Extend the schema by adding new rows rather than modifying existing ones

 ### For Goverance and Leadership